Pawsey-Internships/intro-unix-shell/content/0-setup/_index.md

 **For advanced users:**

-As an alternative to Git for Windows you may wish to [Install the Windows Subsystem for Linux][wsl] which gives access to a Bash shell command-line tool in Windows 10.
+As an alternative to Git for Windows you may wish to [Install the Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) which gives access to a Bash shell command-line tool in Windows 10.

 Please note that commands in the Windows Subsystem for Linux (WSL) may differ slightly